amanjpro/zahak/training.md

 bin/zahak -gen-epds
 ```

-The above command basically spits perfectly randomly generated starting
+The above command basically spits randomly generated starting positions that
-positions that you can use it as an EPD book.
-All you need is to capture the
+you can use it as an EPD book.
+All you need is to capture the output and store
-output and store it in file, In Windows you can do this: `bin\zahak -gen-epds >
+it in file, In Windows you can do this: `bin\zahak -gen-epds > FILE` while in
-FILE` while in Linux/Mac you can do this: `bin/zahak -gen-epds > FILE`.
+Linux/Mac you can do this: `bin/zahak -gen-epds > FILE`.

 Now I have millions of games!
 What next?